emnify/product-docs/DEVELOPERS.md

 Because the site uses GitHub Pages for hosting, the following commands are another way to build the website and push to the [`gh-pages` branch](https://github.com/emnify/product-docs/tree/gh-pages).

 > **Warning**
-> You need admin rights to deploy the emnify Documentation manually.
+> You need administrator rights to deploy the emnify Documentation manually.

 Using SSH: